dansgithubuser/dlal/README.md

 ## todo
 - save and load system
+	- midi controllee
+	- midi remember port
-	- midi controllee, all components
+	- all components

 - need to design for more than one person interacting at once with common devices (phones)
 	- webify interfaces